'Behold, how good and pleasant it is when brothers dwell in unity!' Psalms 133:1

 Courage is what it takes to stand up and speak.
 Courage is also what it takes to sit down and listen.'
 Winston Churchill

 Democracy is embedded in school.
 Pupils are always listened to by adults and are taught to listen carefully and with concern for each other, respecting the right of every individual to have their own opinions and voices heard.
-Pupils have the opportunity to voice their opinions and air their opinions through our School Council and regular questionnaires.
 Children are encouraged to work democratically when carrying out group tasks by identifying and allocating different roles.

 The Rule of Law

 The importance of laws, whether they govern the class, school or country are consistently reinforced throughout school.
 Pupils are taught the values and reasons behind laws in that they govern and protect us and they also learn about the consequences when laws are broken.
-The children are aware that different rules apply to different circumstances, such as swimming, using playground equipment and using computers.
+Each year, children decide their own classroom rules.
+They are aware that different rules apply to different circumstances, such as swimming, using playground equipment and using computers.